Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-All four LEP collaborations were quoting the experimental luminosity errors for LEP1 data below 0.05\%, that is below the theoretical error.
-The best experimental luminosity error 0.034\% was quoted by the OPAL collaboration \footnote{The OPAL collaboration has found all their experimental distributions for low-angle Bhabha data to be in a striking agreement with the \bhlumi\ Monte Carlo simulation~\cite{Abbiendi:1999zx}.} -- they also quoted a slightly smaller theory error, 0.054\%, thanks to use of improved light-fermion-pair calculations of refs.~\cite{Montagna:1998vb,Montagna:1999eu}; see also the review article~\cite{CarloniCalame:2015zev} and workshop presentations~\cite{jadach:2006fcal,CarloniPisa:2015}.
+All four LEP collaborations quoted experimental luminosity errors below 0.05\% for LEP1 data; this is less than the theoretical error.
+The best experimental luminosity error, 0.034\%, was quoted by the OPAL collaboration \footnote{The OPAL collaboration has found all their experimental distributions for low-angle Bhabha data to be in striking agreement with the \bhlumi\ Monte Carlo simulation~\cite{Abbiendi:1999zx}.} -- they also quoted a slightly smaller theory error, 0.054\%, using the improved light fermion pair calculations of Refs.~\cite{Montagna:1998vb,Montagna:1999eu}; see also the review article~\cite{CarloniCalame:2015zev} and workshop presentations~\cite{jadach:2006fcal,CarloniPisa:2015}.